Trump, Christie center stage in race they’re not part of

 Democrats nominated wealthy former Goldman Sachs executive and one-time diplomat Phil Murphy and Republicans picked Christie’s top deputy, Lt.
-Gov. Kim Guadagno, in New Jersey’s primary Tuesday, the only statewide contest this year along with Virginia, which goes to the polls next Tuesday.
+Gov. Kim Guadagno, in New Jersey’s primary Tuesday.
+The only other major statewide contest this year is in Virginia, which holds a primary next Tuesday.

+With 99 percent of the districts reporting, Murphy received 48 percent of the nearly 494,000 votes cast in the Democratic primary.
+Guadagno had 47 percent of the more than 240,000 ballots cast in the Republican primary.

+The number of registered Democrats exceeds the number of registered Republicans by a nearly 2-to-1 margin.

+A May 3 Quinnipiac University Poll showed Murphy far ahead of Guadagno in a two-way general election race, but roughly half of the 1,209 New Jersey voters surveyed were undecided.

-Murphy and national Democrats immediately pitched him as a bulwark against Trump and promised a departure from Christie, while Guadagno and national Republicans have come out aggressively against Murphy, bashing him for his time as an executive with Goldman Sachs and comparing him with unpopular Democratic former Gov. Jon Corzine, a Goldman alum Christie defeated in 2009.
+Murphy and national Democrats immediately pitched him as a bulwark against Trump and promised a departure from Christie.
+Guadagno and national Republicans have come out aggressively against Murphy, bashing him for his time as an executive with Goldman Sachs and comparing him with unpopular Democratic former Gov. Jon Corzine, the Goldman alum who lost to Christie in 2009.

-“The race will be a proving ground for Democrats to test their anti-Trump message before the midterm elections,” said Montclair State University political science professor Brigid Harrison. “(It’s also) a microcosm of the struggle within the (Republican) party between forces loyal to President Trump and those who would chart a different more moderate course.”
+“The race will be a proving ground for Democrats to test their anti-Trump message before the midterm elections,” said Montclair State University political science professor Brigid Harrison.
+He also called it a microcosm of the struggle within the Republican Party “between forces loyal to President Trump and those who would chart a different, more moderate, course.”

-New Jersey and Virginia’s elections come as national Democrats hope to deliver a blow to Trump ahead of the 2018 midterm elections when the U.S. House and a third of the Senate will be on the ballot.
-The contest also gives Republicans an opportunity to carve out how to compete during the Trump era.
+New Jersey and Virginia’s elections come as national Democrats hope to deliver a blow to Trump ahead of the 2018 midterm elections, when the U.S. House and a third of the Senate will be on the ballot.
+The contest also gives Republicans an opportunity to shape their message during the Trump era.

 Democrats are favored in New Jersey’s general election, in part because of an 800,000-voter registration advantage and because of political headwinds stemming from Christie’s and Trump’s unpopularity.